AndyHuynh24/HandFlow-showcase/README.md

 **Screen Macro Pad** — 12-button on-screen macro pad overlay with ArUco markers for camera-based detection.
 Each button maps to custom keyboard shortcuts, app launches, or action sequences.

-**Paper Macro Pad** — Print a foldable A4 sheet with ArUco markers to create a physical 24-button macro pad (2 swappable sets of 12).
+**Paper Macro Pad** — Print a foldable A4 sheet with ArUco markers that folds into a triangular prism with 3 faces of 8 buttons each (24 buttons total).
 Per-button action bindings configured through the GUI.

 **Real-Time Performance** — ~25–30 FPS on CPU with a 907 KB TFLite model, capped at 20 FPS for consistent data feeding to the gesture model.
 OneEuro filtering for smooth cursor tracking.
 FPS-invariant velocity features for consistent behavior across hardware.